Putin: The Autocrat Eyeing A New World Order - UrduPoint

 But in recent months, Putin has demonstrated his lasting power.

-Domestic opposition has been largely silent, the economy is growing again, the Russian military is gaining ground in east Ukraine, and he has resumed foreign travel.
+Domestic opposition has been largely silent, the economy is growing again, the Russian military has gained ground in east Ukraine in recent weeks, and he has resumed foreign travel.

 Putin started out as an intelligence officer before embarking on a political career in the mayor's office in his native Saint Petersburg in 1991, as the Soviet Union was falling apart.